-Clauses 5 to 11 of Bill C-35 amend the State Immunity Act to create another exception to the general rule that immunizes foreign states from suits in Canada's domestic courts, as that rule is expressed in subsection 3(1) of the Act.
-These amendments are necessary in order to make the right of action described in clause 4(1) of the JVTA meaningful.
+Clauses 5 to 11 of Bill S-7 amend the State Immunity Act to create another exception to the general rule that immunizes foreign states from suits in Canada's domestic courts, as that rule is expressed in subsection 3(1) of the Act.
+15 These amendments are necessary in order to make the right of action described in clause 4(1) of the JVTA meaningful.
 Clause 5 is a housekeeping amendment that introduces a new heading, "Definitions and Interpretation," before section 2 of the State Immunity Act.

-Clause 6 of Bill C-35 adds a new section 2.1 to the State Immunity Act.
+Clause 6 of Bill S-7 adds a new section 2.1 to the State Immunity Act.
 The new section 2.1 indicates that a foreign state supports terrorism if it commits an act described in clause 4(1)(b) of the JVTA.
 In other words, foreign states are considered to support terrorism, and can be sued for supporting terrorism, only if they engage in conduct that supports the activities of listed entities as outlined in sections 83.02 to 83.04 or 83.18 to 83.23 of the Criminal Code.

-Clause 7 of Bill C-35 adds a new section 6.1 to the State Immunity Act.
+Clause 7 of Bill S-7 adds a new section 6.1 to the State Immunity Act.
 New section 6.1 provides that, for a foreign state to be sued under clause 4(1) of the JVTA, the act that the state committed in support of terrorism must have been committed on or after 1 January 1985 (new subsection 6.1(1) of the Act).
 The date chosen mirrors the date found in clause 4(1) of the JVTA.
-As noted above, this date was likely chosen to allow families of victims of the Air India bombing to sue foreign states (provided that the victims' families can demonstrate that a foreign state committed an act on or after 1 January 1985 in support of the listed entity which committed that bombing).(15)
+As noted above, this date was likely chosen to allow families of victims of the Air India bombing to sue foreign states (provided that the victims' families can demonstrate that a foreign state committed an act on or after 1 January 1985 in support of the listed entity which committed that bombing).
+16 for listing foreign states.
+The process is very similar to that described in sections 83.05 to 83.07 of the Criminal Code for the listing of terrorist entities.
+The Minister of Foreign Affairs recommends listing, after consulting the Minister of Public Safety, and Cabinet decides whether or not to list.
+The basis for listing a foreign state is that there are reasonable grounds to believe that the state in question supported or supports terrorism, as defined in the new section 2.1 of the Act (new subsection 6.1(2)).